nephio-project/docs/content/en/docs/porch/contribturos-guide/environment-setup.md

 ---
-title: "Setting up the environment"
+title: "Setting up a local environment"
 type: docs
 weight: 2
 description:
 ---

-This tutorial gives short instructions on how to set up a development environment for Porch.
+This tutorial gives short instructions on how to set up a development environment for Porch on your local machine.
 It outlines the steps to get a [kind](https://kind.sigs.k8s.io/) cluster up and running to which a Porch instance running in Visual Studio Code can connect to and interact with.
 If you are not familiar with how porch works, it is highly recommended that you go through the [Starting with Porch tutorial](../using-porch/install-and-using-porch.md) before going through this one.